learn-co-curriculum/react-hooks-react-router-code-along/README.md

 Notice that we added `:id` to the end of our `path` for our `UserProfile` route.
-This notation creates a `URL parameter` - a segment of our URL that can change and contains data that we'll want to use in our component.
+This notation creates a `URL parameter` - a segment of our URL that can change and that contains data that we can use in our components.

 By including a URL parameter (or multiple parameters) in a route, we make that route _dynamic_ - this single route can actually have many different URLs!
 For